How to Overcome OCR’s Limitations

 1. Accuracy Limitations: While OCR technology has advanced significantly, it’s still not perfect.
 Factors like image quality, handwriting variations, and complex layouts can impact accuracy rates.
 Errors in extracted text can lead to incorrect data entry, misinterpretation of information, and ultimately, business inefficiencies.

-2. Lack Of Contextual Understanding: OCR can extract text from images, but it cannot understand the context of that text.
+2. Lack of Contextual Understanding: OCR can extract text from images, but it cannot understand the context of that text.
 For example, OCR might recognize the word “apple,” but it wouldn’t know whether it’s referring to a fruit, a technology company, or something else entirely.
 This lack of contextual understanding can hinder data analysis and decision-making.

 4. Integration Difficulties: Integrating OCR into existing business workflows can be complex.
 Ensuring compatibility with different document formats, data storage systems, and other applications can require significant technical expertise and resources.